 You’ll notice that the topics suggested here are all very specific.
 This is because a specific topic is more likely to engage your audience strongly.
 Yes, your audience will be smaller than if you had a blog about travel generally, but if you decided just to write about travel generally then there is no reason for someone to choose your blog over anyone else’s.
 Getting specific means that you can attract an interested audience who want to hear what you have to say.

-Use your blog as an opportunity to take the trips that you want to take and then write about them, as this will keep you motivated to keep going.
+All I mean to say is, Use your blog as an opportunity to take the trips that you want to take and then write about them, as this will keep you motivated to keep going.

 What Is Your Unique Experience?